6 Common Egg Donation Disqualifiers for Donors

 3. Fertility

-Additionally, it is important that egg donors are fertile.
+Of course, egg donors must be fertile.
 During the pre-screening process, potential donors will have their AMH levels tested to determine their ovarian reserve (remaining egg supply).
 Some women may be disqualified at this point if their AMH levels are too low.

 Lastly, where you live can play a role in whether or not you can be an egg donor.
 Some clinics may have geographic restrictions on egg donors.
 This is because of the logistical challenges that may arise if you live in a rural area that is not close to medical facilities as you will have several monitoring appointments and blood draws during your cycle.

-In conclusion, egg donation is a highly regulated process, and there are several factors that can disqualify a woman from becoming a donor.
-Age, medical history, fertility, lifestyle choices, psychological factors, and geographic location are among the most common egg donor disqualifications.
+In conclusion, egg donation is a highly regulated process, and several factors can disqualify a woman from becoming a donor.
+Age, medical history, BMI, fertility, lifestyle choices, psychological factors, and geographic location are among the most common egg donor disqualifications.
 If you are interested in becoming an egg donor, it's important to understand the requirements and be honest about your medical history and lifestyle habits.

 Find Additional Resources on Our Website